What are potential spam calls & how to block them

-Dealing with spam calls has become a universal nuisance, often leading to wasted time and potential security risks.
-In an effort to combat this, phone carriers have developed systems to label suspicious calls as “potential spam” or similar warnings.
+In an effort to combat spam calls, phone carriers have developed systems to label suspicious calls as “potential spam” or similar warnings.

 What is a “potential spam” call?

-Verizon is not the only phone carrier that has this kind of spam-detection feature.
-Other telephone companies can also identify potential callers but will use a slightly different label to inform their customers:
+Verizon is not the only phone carrier that has this kind of spam-detection feature:

 iOS and Android have helpful features that block incoming calls from numbers that aren’t on your contact list.
 Although not explicitly designed to block “potential spam” calls, this feature will filter out calls based on the phone number.
 It will also silence spam numbers (because, typically, these are not in your contacts).